Target Unknown

 Target Unknown (also known as Prisoner of War) is a 1951 American war film directed by George Sherman and starring Mark Stevens, Alex Nicol and Robert Douglas.
-An American bomber crew are forced to bail out over Occupied France in 1944 and are captured by the Germans, who subject them to strenuous interrogation.
-The film begins with a written foreword that reads: "In the making of this picture, the cooperation of the Department of Defense and the United States Air Force is gratefully acknowledged."

 Plot

 In 1944 at a United States Army Air Forces air base in England, Capt.
 James M. "Steve" Stevens and his Martin B-26 Marauder bomber crew are assigned to a second bombing mission of the day.
-The men are exhausted both physically and emotionally because the squadron has been repeatedly attacked by the enemy, possibly because someone has leaked information about the raids.
+The men are exhausted physically and emotionally because the squadron has been repeatedly attacked by the enemy, possibly because someone has leaked information about the raids.
 The men have been warned that the Germans employ clever and insidious methods of extracting vital information from downed flyers.

 Over their target, their bomber is attacked and bombardier Russ Johnson is killed.
-The rest of the crew, Steve, co-pilot Sgt.
+The rest of the crew, consisting of Steve, copilot Sgt.
 Frank Crawford and gunners Sgt.
-Alfred Mitchell and Sgt.
-Ralph G. Phelps, who is wounded, are forced to parachute out of the aircraft.
+Alfred Mitchell and wounded Sgt.
+Ralph G. Phelps, are forced to parachute from the aircraft.

-Steve and Al find each other on the ground but are promptly captured by German soldiers and brought to a holding area to prepare them for a prisoner-of-war camp.
-There, they are greeted by a Red Cross representative, but Steve notices that the form asks for excessive information and both Americans refuse to complete it.
+Steve and Al find each other on the ground but are captured by German soldiers and brought to a holding area to prepare them for a prisoner-of-war camp, where they are greeted by a Red Cross representative, but Steve notices that the form asks for excessive information and they both refuse to complete it.

-Nazi intelligence officer Col. Von Broeck discovers clues to their personalities, including Steve's intelligence and Al's loyalty to Steve.
-Intelligence officer Capt.
-Fred Reiner, an American, visits Lt.
-Webster, another prisoner, and by lying that he is an Allied sympathizer, Reiner has Webster reveal that Ralph is from Atlanta.
+German intelligence officer Col. Von Broeck discovers clues to their personalities, including Steve's intelligence and Al's loyalty to Steve.
+An American Nazi intelligence officer, Capt.
+Fred Reiner, visits prisoner Lt.
+Webster, and lying that he is an Allied sympathizer, tricks Webster into revealing that Ralph is from Atlanta.